1nfinigon/omclone/README.md

 # Done

--   Simple MCTS solver (without transpositions), choosing actions for a single arm at a time in order
+-   Parallel MCTS solver (without transpositions), choosing actions for a single arm at a time in order
 -   ResNet network architecture and basic training loop, with win-probability and policy heads
     -   Input features use sparse tensors for evaluation and training, to save bandwidth/space
+    -   Batched evaluation of multiple positions at once
 -   Seed-solver that plays games starting from a human "seed solution", following human moves until a few moves from the end, and then uses the MCTS solver to play out the rest